Academy Mortgage recently celebrated its 30th anniversary, having been founded back in 1988.

 The one downside here is it appears that you can’t apply for a mortgage online.

-- With a smaller share related to home refinance transactions
+- With the remainder tied to home refinance transactions and HELOCs

-Based on a loan origination report from iEmergent, Academy Mortgage was the 23rd largest mortgage lender overall in the nation based on total number of loans in 2017.
+Based on the latest HMDA data, Academy Mortgage was the 37th largest mortgage lender overall in the nation based on total loan volume in 2019.

 While that’s fairly big, it pales in comparison to Quicken Loans, which mustered over $81 billion during the same time period.
 However, it shows they’re no slouch either.